 Genetic testing in pregnancy is well established.
 There are routine and elective tests available for a number of genetic disorders.

-At present, prenatal diagnostic testing is offered to pregnant women who are deemed to be at increased risk of genetic disorders or congenital abnormality based on family history of a genetic disorder, the result of an ultrasound scan or maternal age.
-In addition to this, most pregnant women in developed countries are routinely tested for other genetic disorders, commonly chromosomal disorders such as Down's syndrome and Turner's syndrome, as part of established antenatal screening programmes.
+At present, prenatal diagnostic testing is offered in pregnancy to individuals who are deemed to be at increased risk of genetic disorders or congenital abnormality based on family history of a genetic disorder, the result of an ultrasound scan or maternal age.
+In addition to this, most pregnant individuals in developed countries are routinely tested for other genetic disorders, commonly chromosomal disorders such as Down's syndrome and Turner's syndrome, as part of established antenatal screening programmes.